ofisc/ofisc.co.uk/src/schedule/2023-09-30-spin-spiral-jump.md

 ## Competition Categories

-There are two categories for the competition:
+There are three categories for the competition:

 * Spin Spiral Jump - aimed at first time competitors who have not practiced their own routine.
 We will supply music for you to skate to.
-* Beginner - aimed at skaters who have passed Skate UK Gold but have not completed Beginner level and have practised their own routine.
-You will need to bring a CD with your music to the competition.
+* Programme - aimed at skaters who have passed Skate UK Gold and have begun to practice their own routine in preparation for an open competition.
+You will need to supply your own music for the competition.
 * Competition - aimed at skaters who have already competed in an open competition

 ## Judging